-- The number and quality of blood cells - How well your organs are working
+- The number and quality of blood cells

+- How well your organs are working

+- Help with the prognosis of your illness

 2) Imaging tests

 Imaging tests take pictures of the inside of your body.
 These pictures help to see if there is a tumor.
 There are different machines that can take these pictures.
 They include: X-rays, computerized tomography (CT) scans, magnetic resonance imaging (MRI), whole body bone scans, and positron emission tomography (PET).